atsushieno/resident-midi-keyboard/README.md

 Also note that since we do NOT really pair the output device with its expected input devices for bidirectional messaging, the expected reply (Stream Configuration Notification message) that would be sent by the recipient.
 If the recipient fails if no input port exists, then the device is not feasible for us (I should probably state, we are not feasible for them).

+### Hacking ResidentMIDIKeyboard

+We submodule [compose-audio-controls](https://github.com/atsushieno/compose-audio-controls/) for convenience, as we most likely depend on unpublished features that are only on `main` branch without release tags.
+Our project (as in `settings.gradle.kts`) references those modules in the git submodule directly, instead of depending on `mavenLocal()`.

+The same could go for [ktmidi](https://github.com/atsushieno/ktmidi/), but it is so far referenced in packages.

 ## Licenses

 ResidentMidiKeyboard code is released under the MIT license.

 It contains an application icon that is a derived work of [Material Design 3 Icons](https://m3.material.io/styles/icons/overview) which are released under the Apache V2 License.

+ResidentMidiKeyboard makes use of [jeziellago/compose-markdown](https://github.com/jeziellago/compose-markdown) which is released under the MIT license.